Who serves on the Board of Trustees?

 - Assess strategic needs for future trustee candidates; identify prospective candidates within the community

-“ In partnership with families, Walden School provides an educational environment – both academic and social – that fosters a lifelong enthusiasm for learning and challenges individual students to reach their full potential so they may flourish in a diverse and changing world.”
+In partnership with families, Walden School provides an educational environment – both academic and social – that fosters a lifelong enthusiasm for learning and challenges individual students to reach their full potential so they may flourish in a diverse and changing world.

-What are Walden's Core Values?
+What Are Walden's Core Values?

-- Defined by our Walden community
+Defined by our Walden Community:

-An engaging environment that promotes intellectual curiosity
+- CURIOSITY: An engaging environment that promotes intellectual curiosity

-A student-centered environment that fosters partnerships among students, faculty, and families
+- COMMUNITY: A student-centered environment that fosters partnerships among students, faculty, and families

-Academic, cultural, and religious differences are acknowledged, respected and celebrated
+- RESPECT: Academic, cultural, and religious differences are acknowledged, respected and celebrated

-Students are confident, responsible enthusiastic learners and compassionate global citizens
+- RESPONSIBILITY: Students are confident, responsible enthusiastic learners and compassionate global citizens

 What is Walden’s vision?